 Burns can be painful and, when left untreated, can become infected and leave permanent scars.
-We treat first-, second- and third-degree burns, along with symptoms of sunburn.
+We treat first- and second-degree burns, along with symptoms of sunburn.

 Muscle sprains and strains to broken bones and dislocations.
-Our providers offer fiberglass casting, splints and slings to aid the healing process.
+Our providers offer splints and slings to aid the healing process.

 We administer stitches (sutures) and properly clean and bandage cuts and lacerations.